JudahJ/Agar.io/README.md

 - Players grow in size when they consume food.

  3. Collision Detection
-- Players can eat each other if one blob is significantly larger than the other.
+- Players can eat each other if one blob is larger than the other.
-- Dynamic game-over sequence displays the winner.

- 4. Turtle Graphics
-- Uses Python's `turtle` module for graphics, making the game lightweight and easy to run.
+- When there is only one player left, the program writes the winner on the screen.